oneraix/oneraix/README.md

 # Hi, Have a Good Day!
 You Can Call Me **MinHi** 👋

 🌏 "Simplicity is the pinnacle of complexity.
-Let’s make the everythings simpler"
+Let’s make everything simpler"

 ## 🧲 **About Me**